nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 1.6    | &lt;admin password&gt;                    | Admin password
 1.7    | &lt;database host&gt;                     | Database host for external or local database, use '127.0.0.1' for local database.
 1.8    | &lt;database port&gt;                     | (Optional) database port when using an external database, recommended 5432
-1.9    | &lt;xroad db password&gt;                        | Environmental variable with the DB password in case we are using a external database
+1.9    | &lt;xroad db password&gt;                        | (Optional)Environmental variable with the DB password in case we are using a external database
-1.10    | &lt;xroad log level&gt;                         | Environmental variable with output logging level, could be one of the case-sensitive string values: TRACE, DEBUG, INFO, WARN, ERROR, ALL or OFF
+1.10    | &lt;xroad log level&gt;                         | (Optional) Environmental variable with output logging level, could be one of the case-sensitive string values: TRACE, DEBUG, INFO, WARN, ERROR, ALL or OFF
 1.11    | &lt;database-name&gt;                     | Optional parameter, this parameter will change the name of the database 'serverconf' to 'serverconf_&lt;database-name&gt;', this is useful when we are using an external database host with an already existing database and we don't want to use it
 1.12    | TCP 5500                                  | Ports for outbound connections (from the security server to the external network)<br> Message exchange between security servers
 &nbsp; | TCP 5577                                  | Ports for outbound connections (from the security server to the external network)<br> Querying of OCSP responses between security servers